vmware-archive/hillview/docs/userManual.md

 * The service is exposed by a web server which runs in a datacenter on a head node.

-* The service runs on a collection of servers in the datacenter;
-  ideally these servers also store the data that is being browsed.
+* The service runs on a collection of worker servers in the datacenter.
+These servers must be able to read the browsed data in parallel independently; ideally they store the data that is being browsed locally.

 The Hillview service is implemented in Java.
 The UI is written in TypeScript.

-Hillview can run as a federated system or loosely interconnected components; the head node only sends small queries to the servers, and it receivers small results from these.
-The data on the server is never sent over the network; the servers locally compute all results that are needed.
+Hillview can run as a federated system of loosely interconnected components; the head node only sends small queries to the workers, and it receives small results from these.
+The data on the workers is never sent over the network; the worker locally compute all views that are needed to produce the final result.

 ## Streaming interaction